wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.6 =
+* skills are now printed with the proficiency (you've to mouse over the skill to see it)

 = 2.5 =
 * simplehtmldom library is now included only if the str_get_html function